vaanheva/vaanheva/README.md

 - 👋 Hi, I’m @vaanheva
 - 👀 I’m interested in new technologies, automation, data analysis and enviromental health.
 - 🌱 I’m currently learning Scrum Master and Data Analysis
-- 💞️ I’m looking to collaborate on IT Automation
+- 💞️ I’m looking to collaborate on IT Automation and Data Analysis
 - 📫 How to reach me vanessa.vazquez@caylent.com
 - 😄 Pronouns: She
 - ⚡ Fun fact: I am a Pharmacist and passionate about IT